zyfdegh/blog/content/post/202002-go-compile-for-mips.md

 tmpfs                   512.0K         0    512.0K   0% /dev
 ```

-The CPU architect is MIPS and it's new for me.
-Next step I want to install ***v2ray***
+It has a MIPS architected CPU *MIPS 24KEc V5.0* and that's new for me.
+Next step
- on it, a proxy client.
+ I want to install ***v2ray*** on it, a proxy client.
 But I found the [official](https://github.com/v2ray/v2ray-core/releases)
  released package is too big for my device.
 It takes about 20MB of a zipped binary.
 The *opkg* package manager doesn't provide v2ray either.

+## Build A Smaller v2ray

 So, it's time to do myself.
-I cloned the source code of v2ray on my macOS and try to
+I cloned the source code of [v2ray](https://github.com/v2ray/v2ray-core)
-cross-compile it.
+on my macOS, it's written in Go and must be easy to cross-compile.

 ```sh
 macbook:$ mkdir -p $GOPATH/src/v2ray.com/core